A time-optimal feedback control for a particular case of the game of two cars: Abstract

 \section{Abstract}

-In this paper, a time-optimal feedback solution to the game of two cars, for the case where the pursuer is faster and more agile than the evader, is presented.
+In this paper, a computationally efficient time-optimal feedback solution to the game of two cars, for the case where the pursuer is faster and more agile than the evader, is presented.
 The concept of continuous subsets of the reachable set is introduced to characterize the time-optimal pursuit-evasion game under feedback strategies.
 Using these subsets it is shown that, if initially the pursuer is distant enough from the evader, then the feedback saddle point strategies for both the pursuer and the evader are coincident with one of the common tangents from the minimum radius turning circles of the pursuer to the minimum radius turning circles of the evader.
 Using geometry, four feasible tangents are identified and the feedback $\min-\max$ strategy for the pursuer and the $\max-\min$ strategy for the evader are derived by solving a $2\times2$ matrix game at each instant.
 Insignificant computational effort is involved in evaluating the pursuer and evader inputs using the proposed feedback control law and hence it is suitable for real-time implementation.
-The proposed law is validated further by comparing the resulting trajectories with those obtained by solving the differential game using numerical techniques.

-\blfootnote{At preliminary stage of this work some results were presented in European Control Conference (ECC-2019) and some have been accepted for presentation in Conference on Decision and Control (CDC-2019).

-The authors are with the Department of Electrical Engineering, Indian Institute of Technology Bombay, India. \tt{Email: {adityac,dc}@ee.iitb.ac.in}
+\blfootnote{The authors are with the Department of Electrical Engineering, Indian Institute of Technology Bombay, India. \tt{Email: {adityac,dc}@ee.iitb.ac.in}